benbrenson/isar/doc/user_manual.md

 The dependency management should as much as possible get managed by the package manager itself.
 There are two kinds of main dependencies which should be distinguished:

+### Dependencies to official debian packages
+Other dependencies, mostly packages not generated by Isar itself, but installed from official debian repositories, where added to `DEB_DEPENDS` and
+`DEB_RDEPENDS`.

+The behavior is the same as for `DEPENDS` and `RDEPENDS`, but instead using dependencies to other recipes, dependencies to official debian binary packages where selected.
+This also means, that specified elements will not be pushed onto the build chain of Isar!

 ### Dependencies to other recipes
 In order to append other recipes to the dependency **and build chain** of Isar, these should added to the `DEPENDS` and `RDEPENDS` variables.
 While the former one adds build-time dependencies the latter one will add run-time dependencies.